 GALION: GAW Aerosol Lidar Observations Network

 LIDAR (Light Detection And Ranging) is the visible light analog of radar.
-Very short laser pulses of light are sent into the atmosphere, are scattered back to the lidar by gases and aerosol particles in the air, and from the time out to these scatterers and the time to return back to the lidar, the position, concentration and some information on the properties of the scatters are determined.
+Very short laser pulses of light are sent into the atmosphere, are scattered back to the lidar by gases and aerosol particles in the air, and the position, concentration, and other information on the properties of the particles are determined using the difference in time between the release from and return to the lidar.
 In contrast to radiometers, LIDARs can measure the vertical distribution of aerosols.

 One global aerosol lidar network of networks exists: The GAW Aerosol Lidar Observation Network, GALION.
 The specific objective of GALION is to provide the vertical component of the spatio-temporal distribution of aerosol properties through advanced laser remote sensing in a network of ground-based stations.